Partial Matchings Induced by Morphisms between Persistence Modules: Conclusions and future work

 \section{Conclusions and future work}

-In this paper, we have defined a persistence partial matching $\mtg_f$ and a partial matching $\mtm_f$ between barcodes $\mtb(V)$ and $\mtb(U)$ induced by a morphism between two persistence modules $V$ and $U$.
-We have proven that $\mtg_f$ and $\mtm_f$ are linear with respect to the direct sum of ladder modules.
-Besides, we have proven that $\mtg_f$ and $\mtm_f$ are robust to perturbations represented by the functor $\textbf{1}_\varepsilon$ to $f$.
-The assumptions made in this paper are quite general and most of the results hold for any morphism between persistence modules indexed over $\R$ satisfying the descending chain condition for images and kernels.
-Only the results related to $\chi_f$ require the pointwise finite dimensional condition.
+In this paper, we have provided an entirely algebraic definition of a block function $\cM_f$ induced by a morphism between two persistence modules $V$ and $U$.
+We have proven that $\cM_f$ is linear with respect to the direct sum of morphisms.
+We have also discussed how to derive partial matchings from $\cM_f$ and provided a combinatorial method to compute $\cM_f$ based on matrix operations.

-The following questions are left for future work.
-Firstly, we have observed that, in TDA, persistence modules are often obtained by applying the homology functor to a filtration of a topological space $M$.
-In particular, given a subspace $N\subset M$, the homology functor can be applied to filtrations of $M/N$.
-As a result, we could obtain a morphism between the persistence modules associated to $M$ and $M/N$, respectively.
-We leave as a future work the study of how $\mtg_f$ and $\mtm_f$ can be applied to study the relation between $\mtb(M)$ and $\mtb(M/N)$.

-Secondly, we also plan to develop algorithms that compute $\mtg_f$ and $\mtm_f$ specially when dealing with data modeled as simplical complexes.

-Thirdly, from the theoretical point of view, we plan to study how $\mtm_f$ and $\mtg_f$ relate to the special cases of diagonal or block-decomposable modules.
-Theorem~\ref{the:linear} and the proof of Theorem~\ref{the:relation} might indicate that $\mtm_f$ defines a kind of projection from ladder modules to these decomposable modules.

-Stability results in this paper are in terms of perturbations to morphisms between persistence modules, through the functor $\textbf{1}_\varepsilon$.
-We also expect to obtain stability results in terms of $\varepsilon$-interleaved ladder modules.
-Besides, since the properties of $\chi_f$ when $\emph{(co)ker} f$ is $\varepsilon$-trivial are well-known \cite{induced1}, we would like to study if there are similar results for $\mtm_f$.
+We are developing an efficient algorithm to compute partial matchings from morphisms between persistence modules, taking Section~\ref{sec:matrix} as a starting point.
+A specially interesting case is the morphism obtained from a function between point clouds and the corresponding Vietoris-Rips filtrations.
+Moreover, since in some special cases the proposed induced partial matching is defined ad-hoc from $\cM_f$ and not algebraically, we are investigating if it is possible to find an alternative algebraic definition of $\cM_f$ such that $\cM_f$ always gives directly a partial matching.

-Finally, relations between persistence modules which come from dynamical systems are not usually given by morphisms but by another intermediate persistence modules through diagrams of the form $V \leftarrow W \rightarrow U$ \cite{sampled, self}.
-We leave as a future work how to define $\mtg_f$ in this case.
+Some additional research directions can be followed from this paper, for example, the relation between $\cM_f$ and indecomposable modules.
+We believe that, when $\sum_{I} \cM_f(I,J) > n_J$, there should exist non-trivial indecomposable modules containing $J$.
+Finally, relations between persistence modules which come from dynamical systems are not usually given by morphisms but through diagrams of the form $V \leftarrow W \rightarrow U$ \cite{sampled, self}.
+Then, another research line could be to construct block functions in that context.